primefaces/primefaces/docs/7_0/components/outputlabel.md

 <p:spinner id="input" value="#{bean.text}" />
 ```

-## Validations
+## Required Indicator (*)
 When _indicateRequired_ is `auto` and the target input is required, or _indicateRequired_ is `true`, outputLabel displays * symbol next to the value.
+In case of _indicateRequired_ is set to `auto` and the input is not marked as required, PrimeFaces will automatically check for @NotBlank/@NotEmpty. and also for @NotNull,
+PrimeFaces also checks for @NotNull, but only when `javax.faces.INTERPRET_EMPTY_STRING_SUBMITTED_VALUES_AS_NULL` is set to `true`.

+## Validation failed
-In case any
-validation fails on target input, label will also be displayed with theme aware error styles.
+In case any validation fails on target input, the label will also be displayed with theme aware error styles.

 ## Skinning
 Label renders a label element that _style_ and _styleClass_ attributes apply.
 Following is the list of